Neodork/PGS-encryptor/README.md

 Optional:
 - Run `sh status` to check the status of the drive

+Note: Protect your private keys with a passphrase otherwise they're susceptible to be compromised when loading into a ssh-agent.

 ## Formatting
 I formatted my drive on MacOS (El Capitan) using [this blog post](http://www.sfcgeorge.co.uk/posts/2013/12/29/howto-format-udf-filesystem-osx-advantages).
 The format required for these scripts to run is `UDF`.
 For more information on what the format does and how it works please read the blog post.
 I'll quickly go over the steps again here in case the link is lost: